 Around Bonifacio - coast and beaches

-The coast around the town is very picturesque, with several renowned Mediterranean beaches separated by cliffs, caves and dramatic coastal scenery, including the calanches of Fazzio, a protected site.
+The coast around the town is very picturesque, with several renowned Mediterranean beaches nearby and separated by cliffs, caves and dramatic coastal scenery, including the calanches of Fazzio, a protected site.

-Address: Bonifacio, Sartène, Corse-du-Sud, Corsica, 20169 || GPS: latitude 41.388, longitude 9.1611
+Address: Bonifacio, Sartène, Corse-du-Sud, Corsica, 20169, France || GPS: latitude 41.388, longitude 9.1611

-Suggested tourist attractions to visit near Bonifacio, France
+Sightseeing & tourist attractions to visit nearby

-- Chapelle de Santa Reparata (Bonifacio) - religious monument
+- Chapelle de Santa Reparata (Bonifacio): religious monument

-- Sartene - town of art and history (30km)
+- Sartene: town of art and history (30km)

 The French version of this page is at Bonifacio (Francais)